Hey All, today we are gonna discuss types of sewing thread. How do you know what kind of thread is used for different fabrics?

 We usually associate Nylon thread with hemming or the kind of thread that we use for fishing.
 But in reality, Nylon has been one of the best options for invisible stitching until polyester threads were discovered.

-Nylon monofilament thread is thick in nature having covered with a resin material that doubles up its strength and power.
+Nylon monofilament thread is thick in nature having been covered with a resin material that doubles up its strength and power.

 However, resin-coated nylon thread can’t be used for home stitching applications as it is designed to serve industrial stitching purposes.
 However, resin-free soft nylon can be used for stitching at low speed.
 It is suitable for stitching Vinyl, canvas, canvas, and fabric.